basel-ay/Semantic-Segmentation/README.md

 Segmentation can be viewed as pixel classification, whereas for each pixel of image we must predict its class (background being one of the classes).
 There are two main segmentation algorithms:

-* `emantic segmentation` only tells the pixel class, and does not make a distinction between different objects of the same class.
+* `Semantic segmentation` only tells the pixel class, and does not make a distinction between different objects of the same class.

 * `Instance segmentation` divides classes into different instances.